Philosophy and Strategy

 Portfolio Management Process

-The value of investments in the Large Cap Core Strategy may increase or decrease, which will cause the value of the investor's portfolio to increase or decrease.
+The value of investments in the U.S. Small & Mid Cap Strategy may increase or decrease, which will cause the value of the investor's portfolio to increase or decrease.
 Investors may lose money on their investment and there can be no assurance that the strategy will achieve its investment objective and goals.

 The principal risks inherent in this strategy are: